 Named one of America’s Top Ten Swimming Holes, Slide Rock State Park is a must-visit for those wishing to swim in the state.
 The park is named for its famous 80 foot-long slippery chute worn into Sedona’s red rocks.
 Kids and adults alike will enjoy the ultimate slide formed by Mother Nature herself!

 Picacho Peak State Park is the ideal destination for rock climbing enthusiasts due to its moderately-challenging Hunter Trail.
 The steep route cuts through the mountain and climbers must carefully search for handholds and footholds in the rock as cables are of little help.
-The trail may be grueling but the view from above is well worth it.
+Make sure you have good pair of rock climbing shoes The trail may be grueling but the view from above is well worth it.

 The riding trails located within Alamo Lake State Park are popular with fans of OHVs and ATVs.
 Ride through miles of rocky trails while taking in breathtaking views of the Sonoran Desert!

 The Trail Horse Adventures at Dead Ranch State Park is ideal for those who wish to explore mesquite groves, limestone hills, small lakes, and lush cottonwoods and willows while on horseback.
 The park offers several packages that riders may choose from, the most popular one being the Trails, Rails, Rhythm, and Ribs package, which includes a one-hour horseback ride, a train ride on the Verde Canyon Railroad, and a barbecue dinner with a cowboy show.
 Families with young kids love the adventure of this horseback trip!

 Red Rock State Park also offers various trails for horseback riding.
 The park also offers tour guides for inexperienced equestrians and those who wish to explore the area with an expert.